How I transformed a static dashboard

 Playground lets users follow familiar Excel-like steps to explore data visually by picking a chart type then plotting the data.
 It lowers the learning curve and empowers users to illustrate what they need.

-Collaborate with consistency
+Collaborate with consistency and data security

 Once users build charts, they can turn it into a shareable dashboard and send it to teammates.
 This promotes transparency, reduces duplicated work, and keeps everyone aligned.